-- Interest from U.S. Treasury bonds (exempt from state and federal taxes)
+Interest from U.S. Treasury bonds (exempt from both state and federal taxes)

 Gross income is revenue before any taxes and deductions have been deducted.
 It sums up the revenue from all sources, including non-cash items such as services and property.
-For most salaried individuals, the gross income is the total salary before tax and deductions.
-Some individuals may have additional sources of income like dividends, capital gains, rent received, tips, etc. that are added to the gross income.
+For most salaried individuals, their gross income is the total salary before tax and deductions.
+Some individuals may have additional sources of income such as dividends, capital gains, rent received, tips, etc.

-For a company, gross income is calculated by summing all revenues earned from the sale of products and services minus the cost of goods sold.
-Both lenders and landlords consider the gross income when determining whether an individual or company will be able to honor their obligations.
+For a company, gross earnings are calculated by summing all revenues earned from the sale of products and services minus the cost of goods sold (COGS).
+Both lenders and landlords consider gross income when determining whether an individual or company will be able to honor their obligations.

-On the other hand, the net income of an individual is the gross income minus taxes and deductions.
+On the other hand, the net income of an individual is their gross, minus taxes and deductions.
 It is the amount of money individuals take home, and that is available to spend on day-to-day expenditures.
-It is indicated in an employee’s paycheck.

-The net income for a company is calculated by summing all the business revenue, minus the cost of goods sold, business expenses, operating expense, depreciation, interest expense, and tax.
-The net income of a company is contained at the bottom of the profit and loss (P&L) statement.
+The net income for a company is calculated by summing all the business revenues, minus the cost of goods sold, business expenses, operating expenses, depreciation, interest expense, and tax.
+This key figure is found at the bottom (“the bottom line”) of the profit and loss (P&L) statement.
 It is the profit attributable to shareholders, and it is used to calculate earnings per share (EPS).

 Disposable income is the amount of money that is available for spending after deducting taxes.
-It is spent on necessities such as food, clothing, housing, transport.
+It is typically spent on necessities such as food, clothing, housing, transport.
 For example, assume that an individual earned $150,000 during the last financial year and the rate for their tax bracket is 30%.
-It means that their disposable income will be $150,000* (1 – 0.3) = $105,000.
-Where 0.3 is the tax rate.
+This means that their disposable income will be $150,000* (1 – 0.3) = $105,000, where 0.3 is the tax rate.

-Discretionary income is the amount of money earned that is available for an individual to save or invest, after paying for all the necessities.
-This is money that can be spent as the user chooses, either on vacations, movies, cable television, consumer electronics, luxury goods or other non-essential goods or services.
-For example, if an individual earns $5,000 per month after taxes, and spends $3,500 in paying for necessities, the remaining $1,500 is the discretionary income.
+Discretionary income is the amount of money earned that is available for an individual to spend, save, or invest, after paying for all their necessities.
+This is money that can be spent as the user chooses, on vacations, luxury goods, or other non-essential goods or services.
+For example, if an individual earns $5,000 per month after taxes, and spends $3,500 in paying for necessities, the remaining $1,500 is their discretionary income.